srid/unionmount/README.md

 Haskell library to "[union mount](https://en.wikipedia.org/wiki/Union_mount)" a bunch of folders onto an in-memory data structure, and keeping the latter in sync as the files change over time.
 Used in [Ema](https://ema.srid.ca) and [Emanote](https://emanote.srid.ca).

+## Usage

+Both the `mount` and `unionMount` functions return a tuple value of type [Dynamic](https://ema.srid.ca/guide/model/dynamic), giving direct access to the initial value as well as the updater function that may be run in a separate thread.
+See [how Ema uses it](https://github.com/EmaApps/ema/blob/459d3899e0b9ea13e23c81126279dc62530b994c/src/Ema/App.hs#L72-L84) for an illustration.

+### Examples

-See [this example](https://github.com/srid/ema-template/blob/c2f1cc491aae7342ec783c87a61fbe0a73754906/src/Main.hs#L205-L213) illustrating mounting a directory of Markdown files into (effectively) a `Map FilePath String`.
-A [more involved example](https://github.com/srid/emanote/blob/f35d4a14cd5dfa2a871f926d8537e56908806da8/src/Emanote/Source.hs#L28-L34) from Emanote demonstrates the "union" aspect of the library.
+See [this example](https://github.com/EmaApps/ema/blob/459d3899e0b9ea13e23c81126279dc62530b994c/src/Ema/Route/Lib/Extra/PandocRoute.hs#L132-L139) illustrating mounting a directory of Markdown files into (effectively) a `Map FilePath String`.
+A [more involved example](https://github.com/EmaApps/emanote/blob/7c49c73cd3b7dbeace72353574f3decfb68929f2/src/Emanote/Source/Dynamic.hs#L58-L64) from Emanote demonstrates the "union" aspect of the library.